Bucharest, Romania

 Is there a lot of diversity?
 Are people in Bucharest accepting of differences?

 "Bucharest is a vibrant, diverse city, with a majority Romanian population, sizeable Hungarian and Romani minority populations, as well as expatriate communities from countless countries around the world.
-People in Bucharest are generally open-minded and accepting of diversity; however, there are some areas of the city that may be less open, so it is important to be aware of one's environment," commented one expat who made the move to Bucharest.
+People in Bucharest are generally open-minded and accepting of diversity; however, there are some areas of the city that may be less open, so it is important to be aware of one's environment," remarked one expat who made the move to Bucharest.

 Get Quote